 5 ways to spot fake news

 - What is the news source?
-Look for dedicated, reliable news outlets (ABC, CNN, BBC, the New York Times, the Guardian, etc.), not a special interest blog or forum.
-And a dedicated fake news site will completely fabricate stories for the sake of website traffic.
+Look for reliable news outlets, not a special interest blog or forum.
+A dedicated fake news site will completely fabricate stories for the sake of traffic and clicks.

 - Look at the author.
 Who wrote the news article?
 If you are reading an article without a byline, that could be a red flag that the article is fake.

 - Check the publish date.
 Sometimes a fake-news writer will take a true story, add some new controversial details, and link something that happened a long time ago to present events.
 This sensational modification will help the fake news spread quickly, and most times, people don’t fact-check when the events of the story took place.

 - Pay attention to fake domains.
 Another home to fake news can be found on fake domains and phony news sites.
 Always pay attention when looking at URLs — for example, look closely at the differences between https://abcnews.go.com and https://abcnews.com.co.

 - Research photos.
 Does the story you’re reading have a photo associated with the news, and is that photo real or Photoshopped?
 Sometimes fake news will embed deceptive, edited photos, like these examples of misleading pictures that went viral.

 If you want to know more, here you can find an article dedicated to how to spot fake news.